Skip to content

 Accessing Data

-If you are a user of the system now looking to access the data uploaded to the SFTP service read on.
+If you are a user of the system now looking to access the data uploaded by any of the ingress mechanisms read on.

-When data is uploaded to the SFTP service the data will be placed inside of a new bucket within your project given the name <PROJECT NAME>-ingress like shown below:
+When data is uploaded via any of the ingress mechanisms the data will be placed inside of a new bucket within your project given the name <PROJECT NAME>-ingress like shown below:

 image